Komori-san Can't Decline: Manga

 The manga, written and illustrated by Coolkyousinnjya, began serialization in Houbunsha's Manga Time Original in April 2012.
-Ten tankōbon volumes have been released as of June 2025.
+It ended serialization on March 27, 2025.
+Thirteen tankōbon volumes have been released as of June 2025.

 Anime

 An anime television adaptation by Artland aired from October to December 2015.
-The series is directed by Kenichi Imaizumi and written by Yuka Suguro, with character design by Yurie Kuniyuki and music by Arte Refact.
+The series was directed by Kenichi Imaizumi and written by Yuka Suguro, with character design by Yurie Kuniyuki and music by Arte Refact.
 The opening theme is "Toaru Itsumo o" (とあるいつもを, A Certain Usual Thing) by Yuuhei Satellite.
 The anime is streamed worldwide by Crunchyroll.